IBM/aspera-cli/docs/README.erb.md

 <%=tool%> uses one of the transfer agents to execute transfers.

-By default it uses the `direct` agent, which is basically a local `ascp`.
+By default, it uses the `direct` agent, which is basically a local `ascp`.
 Nevertheless, <%=tool%> does not come with `ascp` installed.
 This is the reason why it is advised to install the Aspera Transfer SDK during installation (`<%=cmd%> config ascp install`).